-- The need to recruit learners from local authorities and schools, most of whom are suffering serious funding shortages and the unforeseen effects of the coronavirus pandemic - Difficulty in recruiting and retaining suitably skilled staff, especially in Boxing expertise - The delay and eventual disruption of the move and construction project which will take place around the school and during which it must remain open and fully functional
+• The need to recruit learners from local authorities and schools, most of whom are suffering serious funding shortages and the unforeseen effects of the coronavirus pandemic.

 RESERVES POLICY

 The policy of the Governors is to maintain a level of reserves that will be adequate to provide a stable base for the continuing operation of the Academy whilst ensuring that excessive funds are not accumulated.